South Korea says Japan grants first high-tech approval since July export curbs

 SEOUL (Reuters) - South Korea’s prime minister said on Thursday Japan has granted its first approval for the export of a high-tech material to South Korea since Tokyo imposed tighter curbs in July on three high-tech components used for making chips and displays.

-Prime Minister Lee Nak-yon said the approval made on Wednesday was for the material called EUV photoresists, crucial for Samsung’s advanced contract chipmaking production.
+Prime Minister Lee Nak-yon said the approval made on Wednesday was for the material known as EUV photoresists, crucial for Samsung’s advanced contract chipmaking production.

+“We are stepping up our diplomatic efforts to make Japan retract its economic attack,” Lee told a meeting with government officials.

 There was no immediate comment from Samsung.